Ragwort guide: what is ragwort, where does it grow - and just how poisonous is it really?

 All products were chosen independently by our editorial team.
 This review contains affiliate links and we may receive a commission for purchases made.
 Please read our affiliates FAQ page to find out more and read about how we write BBC Countryfile Magazine reviews.

-Ragwort guide: what is ragwort, is it poisonous and where does it grow?
+Ragwort guide: what is ragwort, where does it grow - and just how poisonous is it really?

 Is ragwort dangerous to humans or animals?
 Learn what it is, where it can be found, its benefits for wildlife and the dangers associated with it in our expert ragwort guide.